Predictive Planning Institute

 Stake

 Resource decisions under uncertainty, sized to scenario, hedged where the cost of being wrong is structural.
-Use the Stake Sizing Matrix to set magnitude — Probe, Hedge, Build, or Bet — based on reversibility and conviction.
+The Stake Sizing Matrix records four fields — Scenario, Size, Reversibility, Conviction; Probe, Hedge, Build, and Bet are the Institute's working names for where a stake lands.
 The discipline is making real commitments instead of producing another option set.

 Owner